Rafsdias/gradient-background-generator/README.md

     Gradient Background Generator
 </h1>

- A simple Gradient Background Generator to test the input type="color"
+ A simple Gradient Background Generator to test the input type="color" and copy

 ## :eyes: Preview